BachiMjavanadze/terminal-gui2/README.md

       The file extension (without the dot) of the selected item.
 For folders, this will be an empty string.

    - **`_[projectPath]_`**
-      The path of the workspace folder (project) in which the command was executed.
+      The path of the workspace folder (project) in which the command was executed (works in both regular and context menu commands).

    - **`_[selectedText]_`**
       The text currently selected in the active editor.
 If no text is selected, it returns empty quotes.